ssantichaivekin/prolog-grader/Readme.md

     files, so if a student is supposed to write the `accepts` predicate in their submissions file, you cannot add more rules to `accepts` in the helper files.
     ([reference](http://www.swi-prolog.org/FAQ/Multifile.html))
-    In DFA assignments, one would create `DFAaccepts.pl` helper as follows:
+    In DFA assignments, for example, one would create `DFAaccepts.pl` helper as follows:
     ```prolog
     accepts(Q, []) :- accepting(Q).
     accepts(Q, [Symbol | Rest]) :- transition(Q, Symbol, NewQ), accepts(NewQ, Rest).